-The High Voltage Dividers are high accuracy differential probes used for voltage measurements in combination with a HBM Power Meter, a HBM Power Analyser Analyzer or a HBM Genesis HighSpeed Data Acquisition System.
+The High Voltage Dividers are high-accuracy differential probes used for voltage measurements in combination with an HBM Power Meter, an HBM Power Analyzer or an HBM Genesis HighSpeed Data Acquisition System.
 They are designed and certified including the input cables as well as with suitable output cables to the connected Power instrument / DAQ device.
-By resistive and capacitive matching to input amplifiers of the GN61xB voltage input board (probe type HVD50R_61x) and the GN31xB power input board (probe type HVD50R_31x) they offer unmatched accuracy and bandwidth.
+By resistive and capacitive matching to the GN61xB voltage input board (probe type HVD50R_61x) and the GN31xB power input board (probe type HVD50R_31x) they offer unmatched accuracy and bandwidth.
 A protection circuitry monitors proper connection to protective earth and safely disconnects any dangerous voltages from the input in case the protective earth not being present or disappearing.

-- Two different types matched to GN61xB voltage input or to GN31xB power analyser
+- Two different types matched to GN61xB voltage input or to GN31xB power analyzer

 - IEC 61010-031-2002: 1000 V CAT IV certified and 5 kV rms certified

 - Passive divider with 10 MΩ input impedance

 - Unique safety earth monitoring with protection mechanism

 - Overvoltage protection